Taggin' MP3 v1.4.5 Help

 renaming filters.
 This gives the user even MORE control over the

-what Taggin' MP3 works!
+way Taggin' MP3 works!

 Import Filters